MSERG01/Text-Analysis-Project/README.md

 <img src="images/library_selection.png" width="400" alt="text clustering" style="display:block; margin:10px auto;"/>

 All of these were integrated with a nested dictionary data structure to simplify the subsequent functions.
 Then I created a function that would loop through the dictionary and run another function for the specified result given a key.
 I did my best to break up the code functionality into various functions.
-This was very useful practice in approaching problems and working on breaking them down into smaller components.
+This was very useful practice in approaching problems and working on breaking them down into smaller components.This allowed for the end results that is easily editable.

 3. Results (~2-3 paragraphs + figures/examples)